Spirit Catches And You Fall Down

 Case Study 3: The Undiagnosed Condition

 A young man experiences recurrent episodes of sudden collapse without any apparent trigger.
 He has been dismissed by doctors as simply being prone to fainting.
-However, after further investigation, he is diagnosed with a rare heart condition that causes intermittent arrhythmias.
+Still, after further investigation, he is diagnosed with a rare heart condition that causes intermittent arrhythmias.

 This case highlights the importance of seeking a thorough medical evaluation.
 The young man's initial symptoms were dismissed as being benign, but it turned out he had a serious underlying medical condition.
 In this situation, attributing the collapses to spiritual causes would have been detrimental to his health.